 Exemption Explanation An overseas-trained teacher (OTT), from outside the EEA, who has gained QTS and was successfully assessed against the relevant standards as these would apply at the end of induction.
 An overseas-trained teacher (from outside the EEA) with at least two years' experience, who has obtained QTS and who has been assessed against the relevant standards for the purposes of induction.
 Scottish- or Northern Irish-trained teachers employed in England on or before 7 May 1999.
 Teachers who trained in Scotland or Northern Ireland and who were employed as teachers in England before 7 May 1999.
 A person who became a qualified teacher virtue of regulation 5 of, and paragraph 13 of Schedule 2 to, the 2003 Qualification Regulations, i.e. certain teachers who gained QTS whilst working in an FE school or as an instructor in a school.
-A teacher who has been judged by the TRA as performing satisfactorily against the relevant standards, whilst working in a FE school or as an instructor in a school where the ECT must have: Been employed by an FE school before 1989; and Gained a specified qualification before 1974 or 1989 (dependent upon the type of qualification); and Been employed in an FE school at the time of recommendation, and the recommendation must have taken place prior to September 2004.
 A person who has been awarded qualified teacher learning and skills status: On or before 31st October 2014, by the Institute for Learning; or On or after 1st November 2014, by the Education and Training Foundation Teachers who have been awarded Qualified Teacher in Learning and Skills (QTLS) Status by the Society for Education (SET) (formerly the Institute for Learning - IfL) and who hold active membership with the SET.
 Completed a course of ITT in Wales before September 2003.
 A teacher who completed a course of initial teacher training in Wales before September 2003.

-Exemption Explanation A person: a) Who has been informed in error by the General Teaching Council for England or the Secretary of State that they are exempt from the requirement to complete an induction period; or b) Who has satisfactorily completed an induction period but is unable to produce verifying data. standards.
+Exemption Explanation A person: a) Who has been informed in error by the General Teaching Council for England or the Secretary of State that they are exempt from the requirement to complete an induction period; or b) Who has satisfactorily completed an induction period but is unable to produce verifying data.
+A teacher who has been informed in error by General Teaching Council for England or the Secretary of State that they do not need to complete an induction period; or a teacher who has completed induction but cannot produce the relevant verifying data, and the appropriate body is satisfied that the ECT meets the relevant standards.